 The Vegetable Menu as the Editorial Argument

 Modern French kitchens across Europe have experimented with vegetable-forward tasting menus for over a decade, but the range of execution varies enormously.
 Some treat the format as a protein menu with substitutions; others build from the soil up, treating each vegetable as a structural ingredient rather than a supporting one.
 The latter approach is harder to sustain at a high level across a full menu, and it is where the credibility signal at Benoit en Bernard Dewitte sits.
-The Radish Guide, a Belgian restaurant rating system with its own scoring methodology, awarded four Radishes to the vegetable menu here, a mark the guide's reviewers described as arriving after a succession of colourful, seasonally coherent dishes.
+The Radish Guide awarded four Radishes to the vegetable menu here.
 The note that table companions who had ordered the conventional menu watched the vegetable progression with visible regret is a specific, unambiguous signal about where the kitchen's real strengths lie.

-Michelin awarded a star in both 2024 and 2025, which places this kitchen in consistent rather than breakout territory: two consecutive years of recognition indicate that whatever is happening in that kitchen holds across seasons, not just in a single strong performance.
+Michelin awarded a star in 2024 and 2025, placing this kitchen in consistent rather than breakout territory.
 For context, other Belgian addresses at the same price tier and Michelin level include Boury in Roeselare and La Durée in Izegem, both working within a French-Flemish creative framework.
 What distinguishes the Kruisem table is the degree to which vegetables are not a secondary menu but the primary editorial statement of the kitchen.

 Terroir and the Flemish Ardennes Season